 Another interesting combination is Leupold’s D-EVO system.
 This uses a prism system to place a red dot picture and magnified sight picture directly in front of your eye.
 You don’t have to change your cheek weld at all to choose between the two.

-Combining two different optic types on the same rifle helps each one mitigate the faults of the other.
-But you have to give something up in return, and this usually shows up as ergonomics.
+Combining two different AR-15 optic types on the same rifle helps provide the “best of both worlds,” but you have to give something up in return.
+This compromise usually shows up as ergonomics.

 Summing it Up